borfast/arrispwgen/README.md

 **PLEASE READ THIS!**

-1 - In the past few years, internet service providers have been changing their modem configurations in ways that prevent this tool from working.
-There is nothing I can do about it.
-If it doesn't work with your modem and your modem is in the supported modems list, there's nothing I can do about it.
+1 - In the past few years, some internet service providers have been changing their modem configurations in ways that prevent this tool from working.
+If it doesn't work with your modem and your modem is in the supported modems list, I'm afraid there's nothing I can do about it.
 Rating the app 1 star, complaining and being offensive is stupid and pointless.

 2 - I am not Spanish or from Latin America.
 Please don't assume I can speak Spanish or that I have to reply to you in Spanish.